oddbird/sassdoc-theme-herman/CONFIGURATION.md

 of the core SassDoc annotations, so **Herman disables all annotation `autofill` functionality by default** since v5.0.0.
-To allow autofilled annotations, set the `HERMAN_ENABLE_AUTOFILL` environment variable to a truthy value before running SassDoc.
+To allow autofilled annotations, set the `HERMAN_ENABLE_AUTOFILL` environment variable to any value before running SassDoc.

 [autofill functionality]: http://sassdoc.com/configuration/#autofill